opencurriculai/data_science_curriculum/docs/about.md

 ### Short Term

-Broadly, the short term mission is to democratize data science learning outside of the traditional education route.
+Broadly, the short-term mission is to democratize data science learning outside of the traditional education route.
 This is done in a few ways:

 1. __Macro level__